dustedmtl/lastu/USAGE.md

 If the init file is not found, the database filename will default to `wm2database.db` and the application will try to locate it from the `data` subdirectory.

+## Logging

+The application generates debug logs to the file `wm2log.txt` and logs executed searches to the file `wm2history.txt`.
+These files will by default be located in the same directory as the application itself.
+However, if the directory isn't writable (for whatever reason), the files are written to the user's home directory.

 ## User interface

 There are various function available through keyboard shortcuts and the menu for inputting and outputting files and hiding/showing various fields.